Kyle Drabek: Professional career

+Philadelphia Phillies

-Minor League Baseball
+Minor leagues

-In the 2006 Major League Baseball draft, Drabek was selected in the first round by the Philadelphia Phillies as the 18th overall pick.
-He had been ranked as the 12th-best prospect in the draft by Baseball America, but was drafted in a lower position because, at the time of the draft, there were concerns about personal incidents.
+In the 2006 Major League Baseball draft, Drabek was selected in the first round by the Philadelphia Phillies as the 18th overall pick; he was chosen as a compensation pick from the New York Mets, to whom the Phillies had lost Billy Wagner via free agency.
+Drabek had been ranked as the 12th-best prospect in the draft by Baseball America, but was drafted in a lower position because, at the time of the draft, there were concerns about personal incidents.
 Marti Wolever, director of scouting for the Phillies, stated of the issues that the Phillies "feel very good about this selection.
 We think everything is behind him and we're moving on."
 The Phillies opted to develop Drabek as a pitcher in their farm system.

 Drabek learned from the experiences of his father.
 He also described his father's involvement to be "like having a pitching coach who lives with you ...
 He taught me so much, not only about the physical part of the game, but the mental part too."

 He made four pitching appearances in the Gulf Coast League (for rookies) since his comeback from Tommy John surgery.
-He was then promoted to the A-Short Season Williamsport Crosscutters.
-After a dominant start to the season with the Class A–Advanced Clearwater Threshers, Drabek was promoted to the Class AA Reading Phillies on June 1, 2009.
+He was then promoted to the Low-A Williamsport Crosscutters.
+After a dominant start to the season with the High-A Clearwater Threshers, Drabek was promoted to the Double-A Reading Phillies on June 1, 2009.
 He was invited to the 2009 All-Star Futures Game, in which he pitched one inning.

 Drabek received the Paul Owens Award from the Phillies in a pregame ceremony at Citizens Bank Park on September 15, 2009.
 The annual award is presented to the top pitcher and the top position player in the Phillies' minor-league system.